-After arriving in the small Pacific Northwestern town of Bright Falls, reporter Jake Fischer is plagued by blackouts and finds disturbing evidence of his activities.
-Tying this to a mysterious epidemic sweeping the town, he plans an escape.
+Live action prequel to 'Alan Wake'.
+After arriving in the small Pacific Northwestern town of Bright Falls, reporter Jake Fischer is plagued by blackouts and finding disturbing evidence plans his escape.

 Clare is getting ready for her night with Ryan and she does everything she is supposed to do with painstaking attention - she whitens, she moisturizes, she shaves everything.
 This is a raw and intimate vision of one woman's routine of self-care.

 This darkly humorous film explores the personal psychic landscape of two lonely New Yorkers.
 Jackie and Michael are coworkers at a large law firm, who decide to meet at Jackie's for dinner ...
 See full summary »

 Eric, a highly-gifted golfer but radically-undisciplined college undergrad, finds his world drastically altered after losing a golf bet to a pair of sadistic plastic surgeons.
 Eric's ...
 See full summary »

 Tom Noonan's play-turned-film 'What Happened Was...' won the Sundance Grand Jury Prize for Best Dramatic Feature in 1994.
 Now, 20 years later, Noonan has returned to his roots with the ...
 See full summary »

 On her 15th birthday Avery Colden discovers that she is to be given as a secret bride to the new Prophet of a religious cult.
 She escapes with the help of Army Colonel Jude Marks and a renegade female sheriff.
 When they find out that a younger girl will take her place as the secret bride they join forces to expose the truth that lies hidden in a town in Utah.
 Col. Marks calls in favors from the military and Washington but even that may not be enough to help them fight the deeply secretive cult.
 Written by